A Survey on Self-play Methods in Reinforcement Learning: Algorithms

+In Algo.~\ref{alg:framework}, we define a unified self-play framework based on~\citet{liu2022neupl, lanctot2017psro, garnelo2021pick, hernandez2021comparison}.
+We combine visual illustrations (Fig.~\ref{fig:chap03-framework}) with detailed textual descriptions to explain the key processes of our framework.
+Next, we provide an in-depth explanation of these processes:

+\begin{itemize} \item $\Pi:=\{\pi_{[k]}(\cdot|h(k)\}_{k=1}^K$: Each policy $\pi_{[k]}$ in the \textbf{policy population} $\Pi$ is conditioned on a \textbf{policy condition function} $h(k)$, which provides supplementary information for certain algorithms.
+We denote the policy $\pi_{[k]}(\cdot|h(k))$ as $\pi_{[k]}^h$.
+Note that $\pi_{[k]}$ refers to the $k$th policy in the population, and $K$ denotes the \textbf{policy population size}. $\Pi$ can be initialized (Line~\ref{framework_line:initialize_1} in Algo.~\ref{alg:framework}) in two ways: lazy initialization and immediate initialization.
+In \textbf{lazy initialization}, $\Pi$ starts with $K$ placeholder policies, with the actual policies being initialized during the training iterations (Line~\ref{framework_line:initialize_2} in Algo.~\ref{alg:framework}).
+In \textbf{immediate initialization}, $\Pi$ is initialized upfront with $K$ real policies, which may be randomly generated or pre-trained models.
+A policy $\pi_{[k]}^h$ is considered \textbf{inactive} if it is a placeholder; otherwise, it is considered \textbf{active}.

+\item $\Sigma:=\{\sigma_{[k]}\}_{k=1}^{K+1}\in\mathbb{R}^{K\times C_1}$: The \textbf{interaction matrix} $\Sigma$ consists of rows $\sigma_{[k]}$.
+Each $\sigma_{[k]} \in \mathbb{R}^{C_1}$ represents the probability distribution over opponent policies in the policy population $\Pi$, where $C_1 = K^{n-1}$ and $n$ denotes the number of players.
+Specially, in a two-player game, if $C_1=K$ and $\Sigma_{mn}$ represents the probability that policy $m$ is optimized against policy $n$, $\Sigma$ can be depicted in \textbf{directed interaction graphs} (Fig.~\ref{fig:chap03-sigma}). $\Sigma$ will be initialized with all zeros (Line~\ref{framework_line:initialize_1} in Algo.~\ref{alg:framework}), providing a starting point before the meta-strategy solver updates it using the first payoff information.

 \item For epoch $e\in [[E]]$ (Line~\ref{framework_line:epoch} in Algo.~\ref{alg:framework}): $E$ denotes the total number of epochs for the entire policy population.
 For example, if the algorithm only introduces new policies into the population without updating existing ones, then $E=1$.
-This implies that only the \textit{ineffective} policy is likely to be chosen for training in each iteration and turned into an \textit{effective} one, while \textit{effective} policies remain unchanged.
-Conversely, if \textit{effective} policies are updated multiple times throughout the algorithm, then $E>1$.
-Indeed, $E$ accurately rechoflects the number of updates performed.
-Additionally, Table~\ref{table:algs} summarizes the values of $E$ for different categories of self-play algorithms.
+This implies that only the \textit{inactive} policy is likely to be chosen for training in each iteration and turned into an \textit{active} one, while \textit{active} policies remain unchanged.
+Conversely, if \textit{active} policies are updated multiple times throughout the algorithm, then $E>1$.
+Indeed, $E$ reflects the number of updates performed.